qBioTurin/AB-ESSN/SEIR/ABM/readme.md

 /*************************************************/

+ Note:
- Note: The file seirs_v1.0.netlogo refers to previous work used for Epew2021 workshop and presents a version of the SEIRS model obtained by manually  traslating the algorithm into  code
+ The file seirs_v1.0.netlogo refers to previous work used for Epew2021 workshop and presents a version of the SEIRS model obtained by manually  traslating the algorithm into  code.

+ The file SEIRS_optimizations_EPEW2023 is a manually modified version for Epew2023 workshop where structural optimizations have been idetified by SNexpression tool and added into the Netlogo Model.

 /*************************************************/